Shyft-to/solana-defi/PumpFun/Typescript/stream_new_pool_pump_swap_amm/README.md

-# Stream and parse Pump.Fun New Pool transactions instructions via gRPC
+# Stream and parse Pump Swap Amm New Pool transactions instructions via gRPC

-This project provides a Node.js service to fetch and parse new pool transactions from Pump.Fun AMM using gRPC.
+This project provides a Node.js service to fetch and parse new pool transactions from Pump Swap AMM using gRPC.

 ## Features
 - Uses Solana gRPC API to retrieve new pool transaction.